datakind/Mar21-housing-insecurity/README.md

 # Introduction
 Housing insecurity is a looming crisis in the U.S. Nearly 5 million Americans lose their homes through eviction and foreclosure.
-Volunteers will derive insights, create visualizations, and recommend action for two U.S. localities, including NYC.
+Volunteers will derive insights, create visualizations, and recommend action for two U.S. localities - Hillsborough County, FL and NYC.

 # Key Questions for the DataDive Event
 1. What is the overall trend of housing loss in these counties over the three-year period?
 Can any seasonality in housing loss be detected?